 Although your mother of thousands plant is easy to maintain, it is extremely vulnerable to root rot and can have some pest issues.
 Here’s how you can manage these problems.

-Mother of thousands is particularly susceptible to overwatering.
+Much like jade plant, mother of thousands is drought tolerant and particularly susceptible to overwatering.
 It can go limp if there’s too much moisture.
-Keep your plant’s leaves firm by only watering when the soil has dried out to 2” below its surface.
+Keep your mother of thousands plant’s leaves firm by only watering when the soil has dried out to 2” below its surface.

-The only problem people report is that they have too many of these little plants, because they do self-sow their plantlets with ease.
+The only problem people report when they grow mother of thousands is that they have too many of these little plants, because they do self-sow their plantlets with ease.
 Keep excess dropped plantlets picked up to prevent its spread.
 If it’s planted outdoors, you’ll have to stay on top of this or it can grow invasively if the climate’s to its liking!
-Indoors, you can grow these with very few issues, but may have to pick up baby plants as they drop off.
+Indoors, you can grow these with very few issues, but may have to pick up baby mother of thousands plants as they drop off.

 To keep these irritating pests at bay, spritz the plant regularly with neem oil.
 Introducing beneficial insects like ladybugs and lacewings is also an excellent idea.
 Stubborn scale can be removed with a cotton swab dipped in rubbing alcohol.

-Your largest disease potential comes from fungal root rots.
+Your largest disease potential for mother of thousands comes from fungal root rots.
 These develop in overwatered soil conditions, and it can rapidly kill off your plant.
-Be sure that your potting mix is very well draining and make sure that the pot is not sitting in water.
+Be sure that your mother of thousands potting mix is very well draining and make sure that the pot is not sitting in water.

 Frequently Asked Questions